Best small boilers – The smallest combi boilers for 2021

 Choosing a less well-known brand will likely result in a more expensive, lengthy fix, partly because specialist parts and technicians are hard to find.

-What size are combi boilers?
+What size are most small combi boilers?

 The smallest existing boiler on the market is the Worcester Bosch 32CDi Compact Combi Boiler.
 It measures 280mm in diameter, 390mm in width and 690mm in height.
 This is the smallest piece of boiler equipment the Worcester Bosch brand has ever produced.
 Their prices are pretty good too!